Skip to content

 • Unhealthy: Last heartbeat > 15 seconds ago (red)

-• Offline: No heartbeat for > 30 seconds (removed from discovery)
+• Offline: No heartbeat for > 30 seconds (removed from registry)

 • Automatic Registration: Services register on startup